 The UN’s global poverty line is valuable because it has been successful in drawing attention to the terrible depths of extreme poverty of the poorest people in the world.9

-In the follow-up post I’ll focus on global poverty as defined by a higher poverty line.
+In a related essay I focus on global poverty as defined by a higher poverty line.
 In this text here I’m focusing on the very poorest in the world and want to look at what needs to happen to end extreme poverty.

 What needs explanation is not poverty, but prosperity.
 Deep poverty was the condition that the majority of humanity has always lived in.
 In the pre-modern days hunger was widespread and every second child died no matter where in the world it was born.